Skip to Content

 Oga’s Cantina was the first of the dining locations we heard about coming to Galaxy’s Edge, and after the short time it’s been open, it has quickly become our favorite dining location in Star Wars Land, and our favorite bar in Walt Disney World or Disneyland, period!

-This is also the only place that the public can drink alcohol in Disneyland, so you’re definitely going to stop here if you would like an adult beverage while in the park.
+This is also one of the only places where the public can drink alcohol in Disneyland, so you’re definitely going to stop here if you would like an adult beverage while in the park.

 You absolutely have to come to Oga’s Cantina at least once on your trip to Galaxy’s Edge, it’s a can’t-miss place.
 You could even argue that Oga’s Cantina is more must-do than even the Millennium Falcon: Smugglers Run.
 The lines have been out the door since opening and it’s not going to slow down anytime soon so make sure this is your first stop when visiting Star Wars Land.